Magic: A Fantastic Comedy: Background

 G. K. Chesterton (left) and George Bernard Shaw were fierce intellectual rivals, but also good friends.

 G. K. Chesterton was an English author and philosopher who shared a long and intimate friendship with the Irish writer and playwright George Bernard Shaw; the two were intellectual rivals who differed on many topics, perhaps best-known through their series of public debates.
-Several times over the course of their friendship, Shaw attempted to get Chesterton to write a play as well.
+Several times over the course of their friendship, Shaw attempted to get Chesterton to write a play.
 In 1908, he wrote a humorous letter to Chesterton, which reads in part:

 I shall deliberately destroy your credit as an essayist, as a journalist, as a critic, as a Liberal, as everything that offers your laziness as a refuge, until starvation and shame drive you to serious dramatic parturition.
 I shall repeat my public challenge to you; vaunt my superiority; insult your corpulence; torture Belloc; if necessary, call on you and steal your wife's affections by intellectual and athletic displays, until you contribute something to British drama.

 Shaw even gave several suggestions as to topic and theme, but Chesterton did not adapt any of them.
-In 1909, for example, Shaw suggested a play called The Dialogue of the Devil and St. Augustine in which Augustine of Canterbury arrives in modern-day England and discusses contemporary life with characters based on politicians and writers of the day.
+In 1909, for example, Shaw suggested a play called The Dialogue of the Devil and St. Augustine in which Augustine of Canterbury arrives in contemporary England and discusses life with characters based on politicians and writers of the day.
 Shaw went so far as to offer Chesterton £100 if he could produce a workable version of the plot as a play within three months.
 If Chesterton could do so, Shaw would retain the stage rights, but Chesterton would keep the copyright, the writing credits would not include any sign of input from Shaw, and Chesterton could buy the stage rights back for £250 whenever he wanted.